 Of course, you are the best person to judge what your child can and cannot do.
 If you believe that skipping handwriting and using technology is best for your child, then please follow your gut and your child’s OT recommendations.
 I do want you to read the tips below and try to apply some of them – even if the goal is not for your child to hold a pencil to write a 500 word essay.
 There are great benefits for your child – especially if he only works on the first recommendation.

-Why handwriting may be a challenge for children with special needs
+Why handwriting may be a challenge for neurodiverse and disabled children

 - Children with visual-motor delays may struggle with properly holding the tools required to handwrite.